 The Board has considered the recommendation made in the UK Corporate Governance Code with regard to a policy on whistleblowing and has reviewed the arrangements under which staff may, in confidence, raise concerns.
-The Board has concluded that adequate arrangements are in place for the proportionate and independent investigation of such matters and, where appropriate for follow-up action to be taken.
+The Board has adopted a whistleblowing policy, which is disseminated throughout the Company, and is satisfied that adequate arrangements are in place for the proportionate and independent investigation of such matters and, where appropriate, for follow-up action to be taken.